Branden-Kunkel/polypy/README.md

   settings: "path/to/settings.yaml"

 ```
-You probably want your files in a location that makes sense yo _you_.
+You probably want your files in a location that makes sense to _you_.
 Simply move the files where you want them and copy the path to the appropriate entry in the file!
 Ensure that the file path is written/copied properly and is contained within the double `""` quotes.

 The _settings.yaml_ file contains static program configuration values such as your api key.
 The default file is as follows:
 ```